Caring Teen Volunteer Program

 Time Commitment

-Caring Teen volunteers will be scheduled to complete one 4-hour shift per week throughout the program, totaling 36 hours total.
-Caring Teen volunteers are required to complete a minimum of 28 hours throughout the duration of the program, allowing volunteers to miss 2 shifts without penalty.
-Each teen must meet both requirements for duration and number of hours if they wish to receive full program completion.
-Any commitment not met may be cause for the teen to not be accepted into the program, removed from the program, or to not be invited to return in the future.
+Caring Teen volunteers will be scheduled to complete three, 4-hour shifts per week throughout the program, totaling 84 hours.
+Caring Teen volunteers are required to complete a minimum of 60 hours throughout the duration of the program, allowing Caring Teen volunteers to miss 6 shifts without penalty.
+Each Caring Teen volunteer must meet both requirements for duration and number of hours if they wish to receive full program completion.
+Any commitment not met may cause the Caring Teen volunteer to not be accepted into the program, removed from the program, or to not be invited to return in the future.

 Application Process

-The 2024 Fall Caring Teen Volunteer application will open June 17, 2024.
-Applicants must submit all application components by the deadline of July 14 at 11:59 p.m. to be considered for the 2024 Fall Caring Teen Volunteer Program.
+The 2025 Summer Caring Teen Volunteer application will open February 3, 2025.
+Applicants must begin the application process and create a volunteer profile (make an account) by February 23.
+New applicants will not be able to apply after this date.
+Applicants must submit all application components by the deadline of March 18 at 11:59 p.m. to be considered for the 2025 Summer Caring Teen Volunteer Program.

-For the application, you will need to submit: volunteer profile (make an account), preliminary notices, written component (short answer questions), volunteer availability, background history form, volunteer forms (8 forms total), Employee Health Parental Consent form, your transcript, and your photo ID.
+For the application, Caring Teen volunteers will need to submit: volunteer profile (make an account), preliminary notices, written component (short answer questions), volunteer availability, background history form, volunteer forms (8 forms total), Employee Health Parental Consent form, transcript, and photo ID (school photo ID is accepted).

 Onboarding Information